ximimoments/katifetch/README.md

 You're welcome in the official Katifetch subreddit:
 👉 [r/katifetch](https://www.reddit.com/r/katifetch/)

+## 🗣️ Real user feedback

+> Hey man, Katifetch is so cool.
+I just installed it and I love how much easier it is to configure compared to Fastfetch.
+> It’s a bit slower than Fastfetch (maybe just my laptop lol), but I really like the project.
+You should totally add it to the AUR.

 > 💬 Help us grow and shape the future of Katifetch!

 <hr>